 What Is Slimkeyfy?

-Slimkeyfy is a tool that lets you extract plain Strings from Slim template views (and to some extend Rails controllers) and to replace them with calls to I18n’s
+Slimkeyfy is a tool that lets you extract plain Strings from Slim template views (and to some extent Rails controllers) and replace them with calls to I18n’s

 t(:key_name)method.
 The resulting keys and their translations will be streamed to a YAML file.